Medically reviewed by Joni Gunzburger, MSN, FNP-C on January 10, 2020

-You do not need to schedule follow-up visits with your medical provider after having an intrauterine device (IUD) inserted.
-Women using IUDs are encouraged to learn how to check for the strings on their IUD to ensure that it is still in place.
+In most cases it’s not necessary to schedule a checkup with your medical provider after having an intrauterine device (IUD) inserted, but always follow the advice of your provider who placed the IUD.
+Women using IUDs are encouraged to learn how to check for the strings on their IUD to ensure that it is still in place and some providers may want to schedule a follow-up visit with their patients to make sure there are no issues.

 IUDs must be inserted by a medical provider.
 After placing the IUD in the uterus, the medical provider will check for the IUD strings.
 When the IUD is properly positioned, the strings sit at the back of the vagina.
 Unlike tampon strings, IUD strings do not hang out of the vagina.
 Your medical provider may cut the strings in order to achieve the appropriate length.